 - Treat your debit card like cash.

 - Keep it in a safe place.

 - Memorize your Personal Identification Number (PIN).
 Never write your PIN on your card or anything stored near your card.

 - Never tell your PIN to anyone, and never let someone else enter your PIN for you.

 - Never provide your personal information, PIN or password in response to an unsolicited phone call or email.
 The bank will never ask you to provide us with your PIN or password.

-- Enroll in Online and Mobile Banking and review your account activity frequently.
+- Enroll in Digital Banking and review your account activity frequently.
 Report unauthorized activity promptly.

 - Use a PIN or security code to lock your mobile phone.

 - Use caution when opening unsolicited emails.
 Avoid clicking on links in such emails.